Department website: http://nursing.hsc.wvu.edu

 PR: Consent.
 Research activities leading to thesis, problem report, research paper, or equivalent scholarly project, or a dissertation guided by a student-graduate faculty contact based on the course objectives and culminating in a written product.
 (Grading will be S/U.).

 PR: NSG 706.
-Examination of the relationship between pharmacologic principles and the selection of pharmacologic agents in altered health states across the lifespan.
-This course lays the foundation of subsequent courses in diagnosis, management, and therapeutic interventions.
+Examination of the relationship between pharmacologic principles and the APRN's selection of pharmacologic agents in altered health states across the lifespan.

 NSG 702.
 Population Health Promotion.
 3 Hours.